afni/afni_doc/background_install/miniconda.rst

 -----------------------------------------

-The environment builder works a bit like a package manager, where it can get a lot of common modules from a central repository, but if you want more specialized ones, you might have to add from another place.
-To add new repositories to pull from, you "add a channel" to your Conda setup.
+The environment builder works a bit like a package manager, where it can get a lot of common modules from a default, central repository, but if you want more specialized ones, you might have to add from another place.
+To add new repositories to pull from, you **add a channel** to your Conda setup.

 Let's say you want to add the Sphinx module with cloud-theme support (I doubt you will, but just as an example).
 If you try::